About Open Enrollment

 When Life Insurance Coverage Ends

-If disabled, you may keep your Life Insurance coverage for up to 12 months provided premiums continue to be paid during that period.
+If disabled, you may keep your Life Insurance coverage for up to 12 months provided monthly costs continue to be paid during that period.
 Beyond 12 months, your coverage will terminate unless you convert or port your Life Insurance coverage.

 If you leave the union or retire, you may convert your Group Term Life Insurance to a Permanent Individual Life Insurance Policy or you may port your coverage.
 You must elect to convert or port your coverage within 31 days from the date of you are no longer eligible to be covered on the group plan (i.e. date of retirement or termination).
 Please contact the Cornerstone office at (224) 770−5305 for questions about rates associated with converting or porting your Life Insurance coverage.